uwhackweek/hackweeks-as-a-service/docs/projects/project-overview.md

 ### [Before the hackweek](project-before.md): Formulate Projects

 For many project leaders, planning begins months before the hackweek, shortly after their applications to develop their project idea has been accepted by the hackweek organizers.
-This time is used to help project leads think through how to organize their project into tasks team members, with varying backgrounds and skills, can contribute to and make progress on during the week.
+This time is used to help project leads organize their work into tasks so that team members, with varying backgrounds and skills, can contribute to the project.

 This section covers:
 * Project Leaders Kick-off Meeting